 I hate war as only a soldier who has lived it can, only as one who has seen its brutality, its futility, its stupidity.

 I like to believe that people in the long run are going to do more to promote peace than our governments.
 Indeed, I think that people want peace so much that one of these days governments had better get out of the way and let them have it.

 Statistics Canada, through its “surveys” is enlarging the data base every working day.
-Read the newspapers: the Americans want access to the information on Canadians.
+Read the newspapers (posted on this blog): the Americans want access to the information on Canadians.
 And not just on the unruly ones, but on everyone.
 Ron Covais, “President of the Americas for Lockheed Martin” told Maclean’s magazine (Sept 2006) that they won’t get what they want through democratic means.
-They will get it through the agencies of government and the ministers have said “tell us what you want.”
+They will get it through the “agencies of government” and the ministers have said “tell us what you want.”
 We’ll see that you get it.